juan1t0/juan1t0/README.md

 <img align="right" alt="GIF" height="200px" src="d2b5ef1d089455e38715f64bd0e15293.gif"/>

 ## I'm a Student, Reseacher, AI Lover!
-- ✨ My name is JuanPablo but everyone knows me as JUANITO or JAPOS
+- ✨ My name is JuanPablo, but everyone knows me as JUANITO or JAPOS
-- 🔭 I'm currently working in a proyect at my university named RUTAS
+- 🔭 I'm currently working on a project at my university called RUTAS
-- 🌱 I'm  learning neuroscience and though theories
+- 🌱 I'm learning neuroscience and AI's theories
-- 🔬 2021 Goals: Learn a bit more of how human brain works
+- 🔬 2021 Goals: Learn a little more about how the human brain works

 ### Connect with me: